 From cleaners to laundry stains and laundry ball spray vinegar pretty much solves life problems.

-There are a ton of uses for witch hazel but I use it mostly to hold smell in air fresheners or bug sprays.
+There are a ton of uses for witch hazel but I use it mostly to hold the smell in air fresheners or bug sprays.
 It does have soothing properties as well and many people even use it as a facial toner!

 When it comes to ingredients for homemade products (both spa/beauty as well as household and practical) there’s a lot to chose from.
 You can definitely get adventurous and spend some big bucks.
 But if you’re just getting started, stick to the basics and purchase products with multiple uses.